‘Days Of Our Lives’ Weekly Preview: Murder & A Big Return

-The brand new Days of our Lives weekly preview reveals that there will be a murder in Salem, and a big return for fans to enjoy.
+The brand new Days of Our Lives weekly preview reveals that there will be a murder in Salem and a big return for fans to enjoy.

-According to the latest Days of our Lives weekly preview posted on the soap opera’s official Twitter account, Diana is going to try, and possibly succeed, at killing Dr. Marlena Evans (Deidre Hall) this week.
+According to the latest Days of Our Lives weekly preview posted on the soap opera’s official Twitter account, Diana is going to try, and possibly succeed, at killing Dr. Marlena Evans (Deidre Hall) this week.

 The video teaser reveals that Diana will inject poison into some sweet treats for Marlena to eat in hopes of getting Doc out of the way so that she can have her husband, John Black (Drake Hogestyn), all to herself.

 Diana’s evil plan could turn deadly for Marlena, who will eat the poisoned snack that was left in her office at the hospital.
-It’s revealed that Marlena may die, and that when she crosses over she’ll meet up with her old friend, Tony DiMera (Thaao Penghlis).
+It’s revealed that Marlena may die and that when she crosses over she’ll meet up with her old friend, Tony DiMera (Thaao Penghlis).
 Marlena will be thrilled to see Tony again, but she’ll be concerned when he tells her that she is dead, her soul has left her body, and that she can not go back.

 John will seemingly find Marlena passed out after eating the poisoned food, and since she’s already at the hospital it seems fair to say she will likely be saved in time.